Raising capital for a business you're starting can be a major hurdle on the road to bringing your vision to life.

 - Personal access to the founding team or the chance to support people they know personally

-While every crowdfunding site has its own unique features, fee structure, and user base, the core concept is the same—you submit your project to the platform with a fundraising goal and a deadline, and then campaign for support online.
+While every crowdfunding site has its own unique features, platform fee/overall fee structure, and user base, the core concept is the same: you submit your project to the platform with a fundraising goal and a deadline and then campaign for support online, often through social media.

 So, what are your options if you want to crowdfund your business?
-Let’s take a look at some of today’s best crowdfunding sites (and Kickstarter alternatives), spanning a variety of use cases, for you to launch your next campaign.
+Let’s take a look at some of today’s best crowdfunding sites (and Kickstarter alternatives), spanning a variety of use cases, you can use to raise funds for your next campaign.

-Fees: 5% if you meet your goal (not including payment processing fees)
+Fees: 5% if you meet your goal, plus payment transaction fees between 3% and 5% (US).

-Kickstarter is almost synonymous with “crowdfunding” as one of the most popular platforms where innovative ideas can find support.
-Since its launch in 2009, the Kickstarter community has successfully funded over 156,000 projects—including physical products, movies, games, and more—for a total of $4.1 billion raised.
+As one of the most popular platforms where creative projects can find support, Kickstarter is almost synonymous with crowdfunding.
+Since its launch in 2009, the Kickstarter community has successfully funded over 200,000 projects—including physical products, movies, games, and more—to the tune of $5.9 billion raised.

-Kickstarter is a reward-based crowdfunding platform.
-Backers are offered incentives to support the project, from t-shirts to shoutouts to exclusive pre-order discounts.
-You can offer different tiers of rewards too; the more money a backer pledges, the better the rewards they unlock.
+Kickstarter is a reward-based fundraiser platform.
+Backers are offered incentives to support a project, including t-shirts, shoutouts, or exclusive pre-order discounts.
+You can offer different tiers of rewards too.
+The more money a backer pledges, the better the rewards they unlock.

-Kickstarter campaigns are an all-or-nothing affair, which means that you only get access to your funds (and pay Kickstarter’s fees) if you meet your initial fundraising goal.
-If you fall short, then all the money remains with your backers.
+Kickstarter campaigns are an all-or-nothing affair, which means you only get access to your funds (and pay Kickstarter’s fees) if you meet your initial fundraising goal.
+If you fall short, then all the money remains with your funders.

-The result is that projects on Kickstarter tend to be high quality and novel—often creative or innovative enough to catch the attention of early adopters and headlines from the press.
-Backers also generally view these projects as more trustworthy given they don’t actually part with their money unless the campaign succeeds.
+The result is that projects on Kickstarter tend to be high-quality and novel—often creative or innovative enough to catch the attention of early adopters and headlines from the press.
+Backers also generally view these projects as more trustworthy, given that they don’t actually part with their money unless the campaign succeeds.

 You can learn more about running a successful Kickstarter campaign in our interview with Rockwell Razors.
 And if you’re looking to transition from your Kickstarter campaign to a Shopify store, be sure to check out our guide.